Does a robo adviser give personal financial advice?

 If a firm categorises itself as a robo-adviser, we believe the firm should give personal financial advice.
 That is, if a firm that identifies itself as a robo-adviser cannot give personal financial advice, then our view is that it cannot be termed a robo-adviser.

-Firstly, note that not all firms that sell investment portfolios online can be called as robo advisers.
+Firstly, note that not all firms selling investment portfolios online can be called robo advisers.

 A robo advice firm provides personal financial advice or personal investment advice.
 They typically also manage your wealth through a managed discretionary account structure or separately managed account structure or individually managed account structure, or through a managed account.

-Firms that do not provide personal financial advice online cannot be called as robo-advisers, even if they sell investment portfolios or funds online.
+Firms not providing personal financial advice online cannot be called robo-advisers, even if they sell investment portfolios or funds online.

 The activity of providing personal financial advice is highly regulated by the regulatory authorities, and a firm that provides personal financial advice should get the necessary licences.
-So, in effect, every business-to-consumer (B2C) robo-advice firm should have the necessary licences to provide personal financial advice.
-If a firm that serves retail clients does not have necessary licences, then it should not be called as a robo-advice firm.
+So, in effect, every robo advisor must have the licences required to provide personal financial advice.

 For example, our firm QuietGrowth provides personal financial advice to retail clients through online web interfaces and mobile apps.
 So, our firm can be termed as a robo-advice firm.
 We also manage the wealth of our clients through the managed discretionary account structure.

-Well, it is true that there are many firms that are automating the various aspects of providing personalised financial advice, such as:
+Well, there are indeed some firms that are automating the various aspects of providing personalised financial advice, such as:

-• which credit card loan should I repay first, among the three credit card loans that I have?
+• Which credit card loan should I repay first among my three credit card loans?

-Various firms in different parts of the world that provide such online tools or features are identifying themselves as robo-advice firms, and are marketing themselves as such.
-As these firms are not providing personalised investment advice, there is an ambiguity whether such firms should also be called as robo-advice firms.
-We opine that if these firms do not provide ‘personal financial advice’, which is a regulated activity that requires a licence, then they should not be termed as robo-advisers.
+Some firms in different parts of the world that provide such online tools or features market themselves as robo-advice firms.
+As these firms do not provide personalised investment advice, there is an ambiguity whether such firms should also be called robo-advice firms.
+We opine that if these firms do not provide ‘personal financial advice’, a regulated activity requiring a licence, then they should not be termed as robo-advisers.
 Note that personal financial advice might include investment advice or not.

 Refer to our Robo advice for your wealth management page for more information.